Whomrx666/TERMUX-DDOSX/README.md

 ![TERMUX-DDOSX preview](TERMUX-DDOSX.jpg)

 ## introduction
-TERMUX-DDOS is a ddos ​​tool {Distributed Denial of Service} by using 5 tools that are provided in the tools and installed separately
+TERMUX-DDOSX is a ddos ​​tool {Distributed Denial of Service} by using 5 tools that are provided in the tools and installed separately

 ## Instalations
 ```